ahmad-kad/navigationproject/navigationproject/README.md

 #  Summary
+Sandbox

- Practice handled navigation between views programmatically
+ Practice handled navigation between views programmatically using "navigationpath" or an array.